THIS DATE IN HISTORY: Sept. 22

 1972: The Summit Series resumes in Moscow after a two-week break, and the Soviet Union rallies for five third-period goals to defeat Canada 5-4 at Luzhniki Ice Palace.

-Canada leads 3-0 after two periods and 4-1 with less than 11 minutes remaining in the third.
+Canada leads 3-0 after two periods and 4-1 with less than 11 minutes remaining in the third, delighting the nearly 3,000 Canadian fans in the crowd of 15,000.
 But the Soviets score four times in less than six minutes against Tony Esposito.
 Vladimir Vikulov gets the game-winning goal with 5:14 remaining.